Responsible Investing Approaches

 E: Environmental and ecological considerations.
 Does the investment make any claims in terms of the environment?
 If so, how valid are they?
-After assessing this, we determine the impact that the investment would have on the environment and the world at large.
+After assessing this, we determine the influence that the investment would have on the environment and the world at large.

 S: Social considerations.
 Does the investment aim or claim to have a positive social influence?
-If so, what is this impact and how can it be observed?
+If so, what is this influence and how can it be observed?

 T: Transparency.
 Are any claims or aims observable and/or measureable?
 Can we understand how the investment is supposed to generate the target return?
 Is the company or fund open with investors and does it take their views on key issues into account?

 By using our BEST approach, we can take an holistic look at proposed investments, whilst never losing sight of the need to produce sound financial returns.
 Ultimately, successful long term investment is about balancing available return with risk.
 In our view, responsible investment is the best way of achieving this.

 Read more about: Thoughtful Investing